pomalley/ml_spam/readme.md

 It took a long-ish afternoon to put together the data prep and a short-ish morning to run it through the SVM, and we get an error rate of ~15%--so there's plenty of room for improvement.
 This speaks to the power of SVM's and the ease with which one can use the scikit-learn API more than anything else.

+## Usage

+To get off the ground, clone the repo and run `python -m ml_spam.main` from the directory one-up from the cloned directory.
+This will download the training data, process it, and run it through the SVM.

 ## Dependencies
 * [scikit-learn](http://scikit-learn.org/stable/index.html) for the actual machine learning stuff
 * [nltk](http://www.nltk.org/) -- Natural Language Toolkit -- used the Snowball word stemmer from this library (also very easy to use)